Table of Contents

 - Referral rate

 Document every important metric and insight you have regularly.
-This is essential to improve your strategy and, thereby, your performance.
+This is essential to improve your marketing strategy and, thereby, your performance.

 6. Define the key strategies and fundraising activities